AnnieCannons/intro-to-programming-curriculum/daily-class-notes/daily-class-notes-07-20-2023.md

 ##### Action Items

+- We attended the [Designing Inclusive & Accessible Technology in a Digital World](https://events.techinmotion.com/designing-inclusive-tech) event.
 - We'll be meeting with every student for at least 10 minutes in the next week to make sure we're on the same page on what if anything you still owe on Canvas.

 ##### Slides Covered